Pamiers tourism & sightseeing

 Visit Pamiers (Midi-Pyrenees, France)

-The town of Pamiers is the largest in the Ariege department of the Midi-Pyrenees but not the regional capital (prefecture) - an honour that goes to Foix, about 15 km to the south.
+The town of Pamiers is the largest in the Ariege department of the Midi-Pyrenees but not the regional capital (prefecture) - an honour that goes to Foix, about 15 kilometres to the south.
 Typical of the region around Toulouse, many of the buildings are constructed in the small red bricks that make the region so distinctive.

+Most visits start at the cathedral.
 It is the decorative belltower with its arched windows that will first get your attention at the Cathedral Saint-Antonin although the oldest part is the center of the entrance - in stone and brick and dating from the 12th century, and with some carved capital stones depicting biblical characters.

 The remainder of the cathedral is more recent having been reconstructed and modified over the centuries - for example, the outer part of the entrance (the stone arches) and the belltower were added in the 14th century, the main body of the cathedral was rebuilt in the 17th century after being damaged during the Wars of religion, and the gallery at the top of the belltower was only added in the 19th century.